stuxnet999/volatility-binaries/README.md

 Please ensure you have the following installed/present in your computer beforehand

-+ Python 3.10
++ Python 3.12.2
 + MS Visual C++ 14.0 or greater
-+ Download/pull the latest version of volatility repo to your computer.
++ Download/pull the latest branch of volatility repo to your computer.

 Now just drop the [vol3-compile.bat](./vol3-compile.bat) in the volatility folder and run it.
 Demo shown below.